nu-radio/analysis-scripts/gen2-tdr-2021/analysis_notebooks/data/README.md

 IceCube DOMs with HQE PMTs).

 The nu/nubar averaged effective area, given in m2, is binned in three dimensions:
 - True cos(zenith)
 - Energy at the detector volume
 - Neutrino energy at the surface

 The binning scheme used is given in the npz file.

-In short, to the effective area vs energy and zenith, a user should sum over the second dimension.
-To the get the sky-averaged effective area, the user should average over the first dimension, and multiply by pi.
+In short, to get the effective area vs energy and zenith, a user should sum over the second dimension.
+To the get the all-sky-averaged effective area, the user should average over the first dimension, and multiply by pi.
 This would produce aeff*str.